awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

 1. aws:assertAwsResourceProperty \- Confirm the provided instance is a managed instance

-   1. \(Online activation fix\) If the input instance is a managed instance, then run aws:runCommand to execute the PowerShell script to attempt to fix Windows activation\.
+   1. \(Online activation fix\) If the input instance is a managed instance, then run aws:runCommand to run the PowerShell script to attempt to fix Windows activation\.

    1. \(Offline activation fix\) If the input instance is not a managed instance: